catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 ### Catalyst’s Governing Documents

 Catalyst is a worker co-op registered in Colorado.
-This is because it was originally founded in Colorado, and [Colorado provides a favorable legal environment for co-ops](https://medium.com/fifty-by-fifty/colorado-the-delaware-of-cooperative-law-babedc9e88eb) .
+This is because it was originally founded in Colorado, and [Colorado provides a favorable legal environment for co-ops](https://medium.com/fifty-by-fifty/colorado-the-delaware-of-cooperative-law-babedc9e88eb).

 - [Articles of Incorporation](articles_of_incorporation): The document filed with the state of Colorado to create the cooperative.
-The Articles state the purpose of the cooperative and lays out its basic structure and powers.
-As an [Article 56 Colorado cooperative](https://www.co-oplaw.org/knowledge-base/colorado/) , the entity issues shares to the members it admits.
+The Articles state the purpose of the cooperative and lay out its basic structure and powers.
+As an [Article 56 Colorado cooperative](https://www.co-oplaw.org/knowledge-base/colorado/), the entity issues shares to the members it admits.
 These members have sole control over the cooperative.
-- [Bylaws](bylaws) Where the governance and execution powers of the cooperative are determined.
+- [Bylaws](bylaws): Where the governance and execution powers of the cooperative are determined.
 Each section lays out the general procedures for operating the cooperative, including language governing the process for admitting and removing members, the mechanics of member meetings, the role and composition of the Board of Directors, decision-making thresholds, and the distribution of patronage and methods of internal capital accounting.
-- [Code of Conduct](https://github.com/catalyst-cooperative/pudl/blob/master/docs/CODE_OF_CONDUCT.md) : Community guidelines for working at Catalyst and contributing to PUDL.
+- [Code of Conduct](https://github.com/catalyst-cooperative/pudl/blob/master/docs/CODE_OF_CONDUCT.md): Community guidelines for working at Catalyst and contributing to PUDL.
-- [Policy Handbook:](policies) A manual explaining the rules, expectations, and benefits afforded to all co-op members and contractors.
+- [Policy Handbook](policies): A manual explaining the rules, expectations, and benefits afforded to all co-op members and contractors.
 These policies are not related to governance, but rather pertain to topics like time-off, stipends, and expected or required hours contributions.

 ### Contractors vs. Employee-Members

 Catalyst’s work is carried out by both contractors and co-op employee-members. **New hires spend the first six months as contractors** during which time they will participate in three and six month check-in calls with members.
 At the end of the six month period, also referred to as the “candidacy period”, the members will vote on whether to invite the contractor to become a member of the co-op.
 Contractors must work a minimum of 500 hours during their six month candidacy in order to be eligible for membership.
 This is in line with our member minimum of 1000 hours per year to retain membership and equates to a little over 20 hours per week.
 Our intention is that, barring problems identified during the candidacy period or unforeseen financial hardship for the co-op, all member-track contractors will eventually become co-op members.
 Contractors are not meant to be in competition with each other for a limited number of membership slots.

 After taxes, contractors and members receive the same hourly rate.
-Employee-members receive additional benefits that contractors do not, including PTO, a share of company dividends, retirement contributions, reimbursements for tech or visiting other members, and they pay half of the payroll taxes that contractors pay (independent contractors have to pay employer and employee payroll taxes whereas Catalyst employees only have to pay employee payroll taxes).
+Employee-members receive additional benefits that contractors do not, including PTO, a share of company dividends, retirement contributions, and reimbursements for tech or visiting other members, and they pay half of the payroll taxes that contractors pay (independent contractors have to pay employer and employee payroll taxes whereas Catalyst employees only have to pay employee payroll taxes).
 Members also attend additional meetings, take on additional administrative responsibilities, and generally play a larger role in determining the overall direction of the co-op (see table below).

 **All co-op employees are co-op members, but not all co-op members are co-op employees**.
 That is to say, the vast majority of members are employed by Catalyst and are therefore eligible for employee-related benefits such as PTO, retirement contributions, and reduced payroll taxes.
 However, it is possible for the co-op to admit a contractor-member who is eligible for membership related benefits such as the dividends but not the employee benefits.
 This could be the case for an overseas contractor who becomes a member of the cooperative.